Christian Book Reviews, Resources,

 book.

-Challenging To Conventional Thought
+Challenging To Conventional Thought-- See special note below.

 Rob Bell "Love Wins" Controversial new book challenges traditional views on salvation, heaven and hell.
 Bell is a gifted writer and in his engaging style takes on the topics of hell and the scope of salvation.
 The book appears to be advocating some form of universalism or near universalism.
 Bell attacks traditional understanding of salvation and lostness and hell.
 His lyrical, soaring rhetoric engages the reader, but clarity of thought is, at times, missing.
 After reading the book, I am unsure as to what exactly Bell's belief is.
 Is he a universalists believing all persons reach heaven and peace wih God eventually?
 Or is his exact position something less than universalism?